bonkko/duc/README.md

 This is the fork of duc software from https://github.com/zevv/duc.

-It implement some minor features.

-It is not the main project.
+It implement some minor features and it is not the main project.

-It follow the original readme.
+Below the original readme.

 [![Build Status](https://travis-ci.org/zevv/duc.svg?branch=master)](https://travis-ci.org/zevv/duc)